 Craigievar is a gorgeous, well-preserved Scottish baronial style castle that sits about ten minutes south of the village of Alford in Aberdeenshire, Scotland.

 The land on which Craigievar sits once belonged to the Mortimer family.
-The Mortimers started construction on the seven story tower house sometime around 1576.
+The Mortimers started construction on the seven-story tower house sometime around 1576.
 They ran out of funds, however, and were unable to see it through to completion.
-Drat!
-So, they sold the property to the Forbes family in 1610 and construction was completed by 1626.
+So, they sold the property to the Forbes family in 1610, and construction was completed by 1626.

 Craigievar’s signature pink exterior is made with a technique known as harling.
 According to Wikipedia, harling is “a rough-cast wall finish consisting of lime and aggregate, notable for its rough texture.”
-It is a common technique that was used on Scottish castles.
+It was a common technique used in Scottish castles.

-Sadly, Craigievar was closed on the day Mr. C and I stopped by so we only got to enjoy the grounds.
+Sadly, Craigievar wasn’t open on the day Mr. C and I stopped by, so we only got to enjoy the grounds.
 We’re hoping to try again when we return to Scotland next spring and take a tour of the inside.
 I’ll be curious to learn much more about its history – including the stories of its ghostly inhabitants!

 I hope you enjoyed today’s brief history of Craigievar Castle.
-I certainly enjoyed reminisscing.
+I certainly enjoyed reminiscing.

 Have a fabulous week, my friends.